ElweThor/pyndent/docs/FAQ.md

 <a name="plus20pct"></a>
 ## Q: Why should I agree to inflate by a 20% average my Python code?

-`A`: That's the _wrong question_: the **real** one is: _do you agree to have 'randomic execution', in a large program made by thousand of code lines, just 'cause a tab is missing "somewhere" **but** with Python agreeing to execute your code without alerting you?_
+That's the _wrong question_: the **real** one is: _do you agree to have 'randomic execution', in a large program made by thousand of code lines, just 'cause a tab is missing "somewhere" **but** with Python agreeing to execute your code without alerting you?_
 In other terms: _do you like to <ins>lose hours</ins> (or days), debugging ALL the program's logic again, only 'cause a single line moved 4 characters to the left?_
 _(consider even code you found in the internet, or written for you by an AI)_